-Each and every physical penetration test is conducted consistently using globally accepted and industry-standard frameworks which help make up our physical pen testing methodology.
-In order to ensure a sound and comprehensive physical security test, RedTeam leverages industry-standard frameworks as a foundation for carrying out penetration tests.
+Our physical pentesting methodology is comprised of several phases and each and every test is conducted consistently using globally accepted and industry-standard frameworks.
+To ensure a sound and comprehensive physical security test, RedTeam leverages industry-standard frameworks as a foundation for carrying out penetration tests.
 At a minimum, the underlying framework is based on the NIST Special Publication 800 Series guidance and OSSTMM but goes beyond the initial framework itself.

 Physical Penetration Testing Steps

-The first phase in a physical penetration test is focused on collecting as much information as possible about the target.
-Passive Reconnaissance, aka Information Gathering, is one of the most critical steps of a physical pen test.
-This is done through the use of public tools, such as Google Earth.
-As a result, it is usually possible to learn a great deal about the target’s surroundings and environment.
+As with other types of penetration testing, the first phase in a physical penetration test is to focus on gathering as much information as possible about the target.
+We call this passive reconnaissance, aka information gathering.
+This Is one of the most critical steps in our pentesting processes because it helps us to examine your organization from the perspective of a “bad guy” and enable us to see everything an attacker would be by utilizing public tools, such as Google Earth.
+Using this approach, it is usually possible to learn a great deal about the target’s (in this case, your facility’s) surroundings and environment.

 Open Source Intelligence

-By this time, the information collected in the previous phases is beginning to coalesce.
-Vulnerabilities, exit points, entrance points, cameras, guards, fences, company technology, staff members and other relevant information are used to begin planning an attack.
+By this point in our steps to penetration testing, the information collected in the previous phases is beginning to coalesce.
+Vulnerabilities, exit points, entrance points, cameras, guards, fences, company technology, staff members, and other relevant information are used to begin planning an attack.

-Planning and intelligence gathered by various means by now have morphed into a plan of attack including.
-Pretexting involves setting the plan into action and ensuring the team’s equipment, transportation and personnel are synchronized and ready to execute.
+Planning and intelligence gathered by various means have, by now, morphed into a plan of attack.
+Pretexting involves setting the plan into action and ensuring the team’s equipment, transportation, and personnel are synchronized and ready to execute.

 Infiltration, Exploitation & Post-Exploitation

-During these phases, the team carries out the plan by exploiting vulnerabilities discovered using information and intelligence captured during the earlier phases of the assessment.
+During these phases, the team exploits vulnerabilities discovered using information and intelligence captured during the assessment’s earlier stages.
 Post-exploitation involves penetrating further into the environment and setting up to maintain a persistent backdoor.

-The RedTeam Security team is highly skilled at performing physical penetration testing.
-Our robust processes will ensure your facility’s physical security is intact and we’ll identify any potential vulnerabilities within your organization’s walls to make certain everyone working or associated with your organization isn’t inadvertently falling for classic social engineering ruses or giving out sensitive or unpublished information or materials.
+RedTeam Security’s expert staff is highly skilled at performing physical pen tests.
+Our robust processes will ensure your facility’s physical security is intact.
+RedTeam’s security professionals will work diligently to identify any potential vulnerabilities within your organization’s walls to make certain everyone working or associated with your organization isn’t inadvertently falling for classic social engineering ruses or giving out sensitive or unpublished information or materials.
 Are you ready to beef up your physical security?
 Schedule your free virtual meeting with a RedTeam Security expert today at 612-234-7848.

 Learn more about RedTeam Security's advanced Application, Network and Physical Penetration Testing, Social Engineering and Red Teaming services.